Installing Puppet Enterprise: Monolithic

 When the installation is complete, the installer script that was running in the terminal will close itself.

-If you are using an external PostgreSQL instance that is not managed by PE, review the External PostgreSQL Option and Prep Notes before installing.
+If you are using an external PostgreSQL instance that is not managed by PE, make sure you review the following notes.

 Port Forwarding to the Installer